Mengyan Ma Ph.D.

 RECENT PUBLICATIONS

-Ma, M. (in press) Enhancing Student Engagement and Learning Outcomes through Strategic Use of Guest Speakers in Advertising Education.
+Ma, M. (2025) Enhancing Student Engagement and Learning Outcomes through Strategic Use of Guest Speakers in Advertising Education.
 Journal of Advertising Education.

 Wolfe, B. H., Ma, M., Kuch, R., Zhang, Y., Cui, X., Edwards, E. L., Watson, O, &Dorrance Hall, E. (2025).
 A mixed-methods analysis of memorable messages received by first-generation college students from parents at graduation.
 Journal of Family Communication.